Faith Hill

-Audrey Faith McGraw (née Perry; born September 21, 1967), known professionally as Faith Hill, is an American singer.
-She is one of the most successful country music artists of all time, having sold more than 40 million albums worldwide.
+Audrey Faith McGraw (née Perry; born September 21, 1967), known professionally as Faith Hill, is an American country singer and actress.
+She is one of the most successful country music artists of all time, having sold almost 50 million albums worldwide.

-Hill's first two albums, Take Me as I Am (1993) and It Matters to Me (1995), were major successes and placed a combined three number ones on Billboard's country charts.
-She then achieved mainstream and crossover success with her next two albums, Faith (1998) and Breathe (1999).
-Faith spawned her first international success in early 1998, "This Kiss", while Breathe became one of the best-selling country albums of all time, led by the huge crossover success of the songs "Breathe" and "The Way You Love Me".
-It had massive sales worldwide and earned Hill three Grammy Awards.
+Hill's first two albums, Take Me as I Am (1993) and It Matters to Me (1995), were major successes that placed a combined three number ones on Billboard's country charts, quickly establishing her as one of country music's top acts.
+Next she achieved immense mainstream and crossover success with two albums, Faith (1998) and Breathe (1999).
+Faith produced her first international hit, "This Kiss", while her album Breathe became one of the best-selling country albums of all time.
+The album was led by the huge crossover success of the songs "Breathe" and "The Way You Love Me".
+Breathe saw massive sales worldwide and earned three Grammy Awards.

-In 2001, she recorded "There You'll Be" for the Pearl Harbor soundtrack and it became an international success and her best-selling single in Europe.
-Hill's next two albums, Cry (2002) and Fireflies (2005), were both commercial successes; the former spawned another crossover single, "Cry", which won Hill a Grammy Award, and the latter produced the singles "Mississippi Girl" and "Like We Never Loved at All", which earned her another Grammy Award.
+In 2001, Hill recorded "There You'll Be" for the Pearl Harbor soundtrack and it too became an international success.
+Nominated for an Academy Award, it remains her best-selling single in Europe.

+Hill's next two albums, Cry (2002) and Fireflies (2005), continued her commercial successes; the former spawned another crossover single, "Cry", which won Hill a Grammy, and the latter produced the singles "Mississippi Girl" and "Like We Never Loved at All", which earned additional Grammy Awards.